Class wait list FAQs

 Do all classes have a wait list?
 Accordion Closed

-Most classes have a wait list with the exception of lectures with zero unit embedded labs (classes where the students received one grade for both the lecture and lab components), and dynamically dated classes.
-View a PDF list of classes that do not have a Wait List available.
+Most classes have a wait list with the exception of lectures with zero unit embedded labs (classes where the students received one grade for both the lecture and lab components), co-requisite classes taken in the same term, dynamically dated classes, and most co-convened, cross-listed, or otherwise combined sections.

 How do you know if a class has a wait list?
 Accordion Closed